NedKe/JS-PP2-The-Runner/README.md

     -   Well done message and a sound popping up when the user wins the game

 -   The page contact us contains a form that allows the user to submit feedback to the website owner.
-    -   A thank you popup shows up after submitting the feedback that has the button to let the user return to the game
+    -   A thank you popup shows up after submitting the feedback.

 ### Sounds